Isaac Paredes Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks fifth among all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks fifth among all MLB pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (145 total, 1.1 per game).

-- In his most recent outing on Saturday against the Toronto Blue Jays, the left-hander tossed four innings, allowing five earned runs while surrendering six hits.
+- The righty's last appearance came on Monday against the Minnesota Twins, when he tossed two innings, surrendering six earned runs while giving up six hits.

-- The 24-year-old has put together a 3.61 ERA and 8.6 strikeouts per nine innings in 20 games this season, while allowing a batting average of .253 to his opponents.
+- In 33 games this season, the 25-year-old has a 4.10 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.